 Enrolled programs are required to report defined variables and track referrals.
-The NYS HCV RTP staff review all reported data to ensure timely and complete data submissions and prepare and distribute monthly referral reports to assist programs with identifying and reviewing pending or missing variables.
+The NYS HCV Testing Program staff review all reported data to ensure timely and complete data submissions and prepare and distribute regular referral reports to assist programs with identifying and reviewing pending or missing variables.
 Timely review and updates to these reports are required and essential for producing accurate program-level data reports.
-NYS HCV RTP staff are available to provide technical assistance.
+NYS HCV Testing Program staff are available to provide technical assistance.

 All enrolled programs are expected to make at least one attempt to determine if the client received referral services.
 Expectations for reporting referral outcomes are as follows: